julian20yt/floppycake/README.md

 Progress Report

-1. Search - 55% Done
+1. Search - 90% Done

-    Status: Currently static.
+    Status: Fetches from YouTube and has all the feilds you need.
-    Next Steps: Fetch data from InnnerTube.
+    Next Steps: Add conutiration support and such.

-3. Browse/Channels/Stantered Feeds/ - 40% Done
+3. Browse/Channels/Stantered Feeds/ - 90% Done

-    Status: Around half the statndered feeds are done (some need to find the right browseId, and some need to be added to the list), I also need to work on user feeds as well.
+    Status: Pretty much all ostatndered feeds are done.
-    Next Steps: Implement /user/, finish feeds.
+    Next Steps: Fix missing data.

 4a.
-Watch - 65% Done
+Watch - 75% Done

-    Status: Playing videos and gets the data it needs for the info..
+    Status: Playing videos and gets the data it needs for the info, and realated videos..
-    Next Steps: Implemete realated videos feed.
+    Next Steps: Implemete aurthor channel videos feed.

 4b.
 Watch Interactions - 0% Done

     Status: Nothing.
     Next Steps: Get it working.

-5. Pairing - 0% Done
+5. Pairing - 35% Done

-    Status: None.
+    Status: It generates a code but doesn't bind.
-    Next Steps: Get it working.
+    Next Steps: Figure out why it aint binding.

-6. Sign In - 20% Done
+6. Sign In - 65% Done

-    Status: Currently gets a code.
+    Status: You can sign in and a majority of feeds are implemted.
-    Next Steps: Figure out why the /token is only getting called once (it needs to keep looking to work).
+    Next Steps: See if I can fix the activity (idk) and some other feeds.

 7. Assets - 80% Done